The Book of Mormon (musical): Reception

 The Book of Mormon received broad critical praise for the plot, score, actors' performances, direction and choreography.
-Vogue Magazine called the show "the filthiest, most offensive, and—surprise—sweetest thing you’ll see on Broadway this year, and quite possibly the funniest musical ever."
+Vogue called the show "the filthiest, most offensive, and—surprise—sweetest thing you'll see on Broadway this year, and quite possibly the funniest musical ever."
 New York Post reported that audience members were "sore from laughing so hard".
 It praised the score, calling it "tuneful and very funny," and added that "the show has heart.
 It makes fun of organized religion, but the two Mormons are real people, not caricatures."

 Ben Brantley of The New York Times compared the show favorably to Rodgers and Hammerstein's The King and I and The Sound of Music but "rather than dealing with tyrannical, charismatic men with way too many children, our heroes... must confront a one-eyed, genocidal warlord with an unprintable name...
 That's enough to test the faith of even the most optimistic gospel spreaders (not to mention songwriters).
 Yet in setting these dark elements to sunny melodies The Book of Mormon achieves something like a miracle.
 It both makes fun of and ardently embraces the all-American art form of the inspirational book musical.
 No Broadway show has so successfully had it both ways since Mel Brooks adapted his film The Producers for the stage a decade ago."
 Jon Stewart, host of The Daily Show, spent much of his interview with Parker and Stone on the March 10, 2011 episode praising the musical.

 Charles McNulty of the Los Angeles Times praised the music, and stated: "The songs, often inspired lampoons of contemporary Broadway styles, are as catchy as they are clever."
-McNulty concluded by stating "Sure it’s crass, but the show is not without good intentions and, in any case, vindicates itself with musical panache."
+McNulty concluded by stating "Sure it's crass, but the show is not without good intentions and, in any case, vindicates itself with musical panache."
 Peter Marks of The Washington Post wrote: "The marvel of The Book of Mormon is that even as it profanes some serious articles of faith, its spirit is anything but mean.
 The ardently devout and comedically challenged are sure to disagree.
 Anyone else should excitedly approach the altar of Parker, Stone and Lopez and expect to drink from a cup of some of the sweetest poison ever poured."
 Marks further describes the musical as "one of the most joyously acidic bundles Broadway has unwrapped in years."